Azure-Samples/hdinsight-aks/flink/AzureEventGridDemo/README.md

 Azure IoT Hub emits the following event types: <br>

-Event type	                             Description
-Microsoft.Devices.DeviceCreated	         Published when a device is registered to an IoT hub.
+Microsoft.Devices.DeviceCreated: Published when a device is registered to an IoT hub. <br>
-Microsoft.Devices.DeviceDeleted	         Published when a device is deleted from an IoT hub.
+Microsoft.Devices.DeviceDeleted: Published when a device is deleted from an IoT hub. <br>
-Microsoft.Devices.DeviceConnected	       Published when a device is connected to an IoT hub.
+Microsoft.Devices.DeviceConnected: Published when a device is connected to an IoT hub. <br>
-Microsoft.Devices.DeviceDisconnected	   Published when a device is disconnected from an IoT hub.
+Microsoft.Devices.DeviceDisconnected: Published when a device is disconnected from an IoT hub. <br>
-Microsoft.Devices.DeviceTelemetry        Published when a telemetry message is sent to an IoT hub.
+Microsoft.Devices.DeviceTelemetry: Published when a telemetry message is sent to an IoT hub. <br>

-**IOT hub**
+**IOT hub** <br>
 In this demo, I chose the Microsoft.Devices.DeviceTelemetry.

 Azure IoT Hub integrates with Azure Event Grid so that you can send event notifications to other services and trigger downstream processes.